WoShiGaoFuShuai/todo-vuex/README.md

 ---

 You see this notification when you tried to put second task on a timer page;
-So you can work only with 1 todo on a timer page at a time;
+So you can work only with 1 task on a timer page at a time;
 ![Only-1-task-in-timer-notification](git_images/Only-1-task-in-timer-notification.jpg)

 ---